On semigroups and groupoids with minimal probabilistic spectrum: Weak associativity and other relaxed identities

 Since associativity forces every quasigroup to be a group, a case we have already studied, we now consider weaker forms of associativity.
 In the theory of quasigroups (see \cite{Pflugfelder1990, Bruck1971}), the following identities are important specializations of associativity.

+We refer to these identities as \emph{weak associativity laws}.
 Under commutativity, the left and right alternative identities are equivalent.
-We will say that a groupoid is \emph{alternative} if it is left and right alternative.
-We will say that it is \emph{semialternative} if it is left or right alternative.
-We will say that a groupoid is \emph{ditercitive} (from the Latin, ``di'' and ``tertium'', two-thirds) if it satisfies two of the three identities.
+A groupoid is said to be \emph{alternative} if it is left and right alternative, and \emph{$2/3$-associative} if it satisfies any two of the three laws.